Quit Smoking Medications: The First Step

 Types of Quit Smoking Medications

 There are several types of medications given to smokers who wish to quit.
-Some use nicotine in order to slowly wean patients off the drug, while others do not.
-Other medications are normally used as anti-depressants, but have shown promise in helping smokers quit.
-Others still, are given solely as stop smoking aids.
+Some use nicotine to slowly wean patients off the drug, while others do not.
+Other medications are normally used as anti-depressants but have shown promise in helping smokers quit.
+Others still are given solely as stop smoking aids.